Wictor Wilen

 Visual guide to upgrading a SharePoint 2010 Shared Services farm to SharePoint 2013

 Introduction SharePoint 2010 introduced the Service Application concept and that architecture model also includes the possibility to publish and consume service applications between farms.
 For instance you could have the Managed Metadata service application in one of your farms and use it in another farm.
 There are several interesting and valid scenarios for this and some of them include having dedicated Shared Services farms, that is a farm that’s only hosting service applications and not any content applications.
+If you have one of these farms, or farms that publishes or consumes service applications you are facing an interesting upgrade scenario when looking at SharePoint 2013.
+In this Visual Guide I’ll try to go through all the required steps for a successful upgrade to SharePoint 2013

 SharePoint 2013